JackyChung2003/CAT201-Project/README.md

 15. Within the "Build and run" section, click the "Browse" icon next to the `Main class` input box.
 16. Choose `TimeTableApplication` from the available options or manually enter `com.group_22.timetablemanagement.TimeTableApplication`, and click `OK` .
 17. Click `Apply` and then click `OK`.
 18. Your run/build configuration is now set up.

+19. Open the XAMPP Control Panel application.
+20. Under the "Module" section, find and click the `Start` button for both "Apache" and "MySQL".

+21. Once Apache and MySQL are running, click on the `Admin` button next to MySQL.
+This will open your default web browser and navigate to the MySQL admin panel.

+22. In the MySQL admin panel:
+   - Click on the `Import` tab.

+   - Choose the `Choose File` option to browse and select the `importJDBS.sql` file from the local repository you cloned earlier.

+   - Click the "Go" or "Import" button to initiate the SQL file import process.

+23. Wait for the import process to complete.
+You should see a success message indicating that the SQL file has been successfully imported.
+Your database is now set up with the necessary tables and data.

-Press the "Run" icon to execute the application.
+25. Back to IntelliJ IDEA, press the `Run` icon to execute the application.